Our Services

 CONSULTATION

-“I am 85 and feel overwhelmed in taking care of my husband with dementia.
-I’m worried about having caregivers in our home due
+“I am 85 and feeling overwhelmed caring for my husband with dementia.
+I’m hesitant about having caregivers in our home, but I’m at my wit’s end.
+What are my options?”

-“During this pandemic, mom isn’t safe at home but my siblings and I worry about her moving to an assisted living.
-On top of all this, mom doesn’t want to leave her home and has been resistant to all our ideas.”
+“Mom isn’t safe at home anymore, but my siblings and I are worried about moving her to assisted living.
+On top of this, Mom doesn’t want to leave her home and has resisted all our ideas.”

 CARE MANAGEMENT